Orb Catcher

 velocity = (dpsi_dy, -dpsi_dx)

-The short version: the particles are not being pushed randomly.
-They follow an invisible moving field.
-Taking the curl rotates the gradient of that field, which creates swirling paths instead of letting particles pile up into fake drains or burst out of fake sources.
+The particles follow an invisible moving current.
+Taking the curl makes that current loop and swirl instead of bunching everything into fake drains or blasting it out of fake sources.

 The build does this each frame: